Brexit: Trade Marks and Designs

 Agreements such as co-existence agreements and licences which covered EUTMs or RCDs will, in the absence of evidence that said documents were not intended to have effect in the UK, be deemed to cover the comparable UK rights.
-This means that if, for example, the owner of an EUTM/RCD has, prior to exit date, consented to you doing something in the UK, they cannot bring an infringement action against you post-Brexit, based on the comparable UK right.
+This means that if, for example, the owner of an EUTM/RCD has, prior to 1 January 2021, consented to you doing something in the UK, they will not be able to bring an infringement action against you after that date, based on the comparable UK right.

-IP rights that were exhausted both in the EU and in the UK before the end of the transition period shall remain exhausted both in the EU and in the UK following Brexit, whether or not there is a deal.
-This means that where an IP rights owner had, prior to Brexit, lost its right to control the distribution and resale of its goods that had already been placed on the market within the EEA by the rights owner or with the rights owner’s consent, the UK will continue to recognise the exhaustion of that right.
+IP rights that were/are exhausted both in the EU and in the UK before 1 January 2021 shall remain exhausted both in the EU and in the UK.
+This means that where an IP rights owner had, prior to 1 January 2021, lost its right to control the distribution and resale of its goods that had already been placed on the market within the EEA by the rights owner or with the rights owner’s consent, the UK will continue to recognise the exhaustion of that right.

-- any existing Union AFAs covering the UK which were filed via the Customs office of one of the EU27 will no longer be recognised by the UK after exit day, so a separate UK AFA should be filed via UK Customs if you wish UK Customs to take action in relation to goods which are suspected of infringing your IP rights.
+o any existing Union AFAs covering the UK which were filed via the Customs office of one of the EU27 will no longer be recognised by the UK, so a separate UK AFA should be filed via UK Customs if you wish UK Customs to take action in relation to goods which are suspected of infringing your IP rights.

-- a Union AFA previously filed via UK Customs will no longer be valid in the EU27 after exit day.
-Should the rights holder wish their rights to be enforced by Customs in some or all of the EU27 after the UK’s exit from the EU, they will need to withdraw the existing Union AFA and file a new Union AFA via Customs in one of the EU27.
+o a Union AFA previously filed via UK Customs will no longer be valid in the EU27.
+Should the rights holder wish their rights to be enforced by Customs in some or all of the EU27 after 31 December 2020, they will need to file a new Union AFA via Customs in one of the EU27.
 It would be advisable to do this during the transition period to ensure unbroken protection after 31 December 2020.

-- a Union AFA submitted to Customs in one of the EU countries other than the UK will remain valid in the EU27 after exit day, whether or not the UK was covered.
+o a Union AFA submitted to Customs in one of the EU countries other than the UK will remain valid in the EU27, whether or not the UK was covered.

-- it will no longer be possible, after exit day, for Union AFAs to be filed via UK Customs.
+o it will no longer be possible for Union AFAs to be filed via UK Customs.